sburakoff-vertex/wholesale-girl/src/pages/about.md

 template: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Stephen Burakoff** is a start-of-the-art developer based in [Boston](https://en.wikipedia.org/wiki/Boston), Sweden.
+After graduating from The University of Pennsylvania with a degree in Computer Science and Electrical Engineering.
+He has started and sold three software companies, Business Systems Research, Layered, Incorporated, and New River Investor Communications..

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+I'm expert working with any **back-end** and **front-end** technology.
+I work with **mySQL**, **PHP**, **HTML**, **CSS**, **JavaScript** and everything in between.
+If a computer can do it, I can do it!
+My quality standards apply to service, technical expertise and advice.
+I'm dedicated and happy to assist you with know-how and experience in your daily business.
+Software USA named him a person to watch in 2019.

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>